 Just because a recall was issued does not mean that the company cannot be held liable, In California, there are three reasons to file a defective product suit: manufacturing defect, design defect, and inadequate warning.
 If the company issued a recall they have to prove that you were aware of the recall when the injury occurred.
 If the company did share a recall you can not use it as evidence that the product was defective.
 Recalls don’t work that way.
 Instead, you have to prove that the recall notice did not get to you as it is the responsibility of the company to get the word out.

 If you or someone you love has been injured due to a defective product then you need to seek legal assistance immediately.
-Our California defective product liability attorneys at Mancini & Associates can help you get the compensation you need.
+Our California defective product lawyers at Mancini & Associates can help you get the compensation you need.
 We know we can’t erase what happened, but we can do what we can to bring justice to your side.
 Call 818-783-5757 or click here for a free consultation with our attorneys at Mancini & Associates in California today.